 85. Our approach to enforcement is informed by best regulatory practice.
-We use our enforcement powers firmly but fairly in a timely manner and in accordance with our duties under the Act.
+We use our enforcement powers firmly but fairly in a timely manner and in accordance with our duties under Section 4 of the Act.

 Our enforcement process - when can we apply our enforcement powers?